DataStax-Academy/ds201-lab07/intro.md

             </ul>
           </div>
           <p>
-            One of the secrets to Cassandra’s performance is the use of a ring that keeps track of tokens.
+            One of the keys to Cassandra’s performance is the use of a ring that keeps track of tokens.
 This token ring allows Cassandra to know exactly which nodes contain which partitions.
 The ring also helps to avoid single points of failure.
           </p>
           <a href='command:katapod.loadPage?[{"step":"step1"}]' class="btn btn-primary btn-cassandra">
             Start the lab